gauravkr09/gauravkr09/README.md

 # 💫 About Me:
-I am currently pursuing my MCA at MIT World Peace University, Pune.
-I have a good understanding of Java and C++ and enjoy solving problems and building software with clear and structured logic.
-Through my internships, I have gained hands-on experience in full-stack development, working with technologies such as React, Node.js, Express, MongoDB, and MySQL.
-I have also worked on website optimization, which helped me understand performance, user experience, and real-world development practices.
-I am passionate about learning new technologies, improving my coding skills, and applying my knowledge to practical projects.<br><br>Key Highlights:<br>- Good knowledge of Java and C++<br>- Hands-on experience in full-stack development<br>- Worked with React, Node.js, Express, MongoDB, and MySQL<br>- Understanding of backend logic and application flow<br>- Experience in website performance optimization<br>- Familiar with Git and GitHub<br>- Strong interest in learning and skill improvement
+I am currently pursuing my MCA at MIT World Peace University, Pune 🎓.
+I have a good understanding of Java ☕ and C++ 💻 and enjoy solving problems 🧠 and building software with clear and structured logic.
+Through my internships, I have gained hands-on experience in full-stack development 🔧, working with technologies such as React ⚛️, Node.js 🌿, Express 🚀, MongoDB 🍃, and MySQL 🗄️.
+I have also worked on website optimization ⚡, which helped me understand performance, user experience 🎯, and real-world development practices.
+I am passionate about learning new technologies 📚, improving my coding skills 💡, and applying my knowledge to practical projects 🚀.<br><br>🔑 Key Highlights<br><br>💻 Good knowledge of Java and C++<br>🔧 Hands-on experience in full-stack development<br>⚛️ Worked with React, Node.js, Express, MongoDB, and MySQL<br>🧩 Understanding of backend logic and application flow<br>⚡ Experience in website performance optimization<br>🔗 Familiar with Git and GitHub<br><br>📈 Strong interest in learning and skill improvement

 ## 🌐 Socials: